Mild Depression

 Where to Get Ketamine Treatments in Minneapolis

 While ketamine for depression and other severe depression treatments may be challenging to find, Advanced Brain + Body Clinic Ketamine TMS in Minneapolis provides ketamine, esketamine (Spravato), and TMS covered by most insurance providers.
 Our goal is to provide long term relief for mental illness.
-If you or someone you know is struggling with depression, anxiety, or PTSD, give us a call to schedule an initial appointment to discuss your depression management options.
-Our mental health clinic is open Monday-Friday from 8am-5pm.
-TeleHealth appointments are available.

 Brian Johns, MD is a Minneapolis psychiatrist and a mental health leader who helped shape ketamine treatment for depression in Minnesota and the nation.
 He co-authored a Minnesota VA Hospital medical trial to open the door for ketamine treatment to change–from a revolving-door hospital intervention, to an ongoing regimen at an outpatient clinic–while setting the benchmark for ketamine infusions nationwide.
 He then developed the region’s first ketamine infusion clinic.
 Over the past several years, he has administered or overseen thousands of ketamine treatments.
 Dr. Johns is a graduate of the University of Minnesota Medical School and completed his residency in Psychiatry.
 He is certified by the American Board of Psychiatry and Neurology.